nigeltao/nigeltao.github.io/blog/2020/eisel-lemire.md

-long as Eisel-Lemire doesn't claim false positives, the combined approach is both fast and correct. _Update on 2020-10-08: To be clear, combining with the fallback means that Eisel-Lemire-with-the-fallback is (much) faster than just-the-fallback, in 'only' 99+% of the cases, but still correct for 100% of the cases, including subnormal numbers, infinities and all the rest._
+long as Eisel-Lemire doesn't claim false positives, the combined approach is both fast and correct. _Update on 2020-10-08: To be clear, combining with the fallback means that Eisel-Lemire-with-the-fallback is (much) faster than just-the-fallback, for 'only' 99+% of the cases, but **still correct for 100% of the cases**, including subnormal numbers, infinities and all the rest._

 If falling back to `strtod`, know that it can be sensitive to [locale-related](https://en.wikipedia.org/wiki/Decimal_separator) environment